Axion production in the $\eta\to \pi\pi a$ decay within $SU(3)$ chiral perturbation theory: Introduction

 The hunting of the hypothetical axion ($a$) and axion-like particles (ALPs) constitutes one of the most active research subjects in particle physics nowadays~\cite{Kim:2008hd,Graham:2015ouw,Irastorza:2018dyq,DiLuzio:2020wdo,Choi:2020rgn,Sikivie:2020zpn}.
 As an elegant resolution of the strong CP problem in QCD, the interaction of the axion and gluons, i.e. $a G^{\mu\nu} \tilde{G}_{\mu\nu}\alpha_s/(8\pi f_a)$, where $G^{\mu\nu}$ is the gluon field strength tensor, $\tilde{G}_{\mu\nu}$ corresponds to its dual and $f_a$ denotes the axion decay constant, is deemed to be the model independent ingredient in the numerous constructions of axion models.
 In this case, also dubbed as the QCD axion case, not only all the axion interactions but also the axion mass are governed by the single parameter $f_a$~\cite{Weinberg:1977ma}, leading to a stringent constraint on the former parameter.
 The visible QCD axion scenario, i.e., when $f_a$ lies at the electroweak symmetry breaking scale $v_{EW}\simeq 256$~GeV, proposed in the early pioneer works of Refs.~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}, has been ruled out by various experiments~\cite{Kim:1986ax}.
 As a result, the invisible axion scenario with $f_a\gg v_{EW}$ becomes the focus in various studies.
 Axion can only feebly interact with particles of the Standard Model (SM), since the interaction strengths of the axion are generally suppressed by $(1/f_a)^n$, being $n$ the number of axions involved.

 In this work, we stick to the model independent term $a G^{\mu\nu} \tilde{G}_{\mu\nu}\alpha_s/(8\pi f_a)$ to account for the axion interaction, and this inevitably introduces the axion couplings with the QCD hadrons in the low energy region.
 Regarding the axion mass, the $a G\tilde{G}$ term gives a contribution behaving like $m_a^2 \propto m_\pi^2 F_\pi^2/f_a^2$~\cite{Weinberg:1977ma}, which becomes rather tiny in the invisible axion scenario.
 In the ALP case, it is possible to introduce a bare mass term $m_{a,0}$ to the axion from a UV theory, see the very recent discussions in~Refs.~\cite{DiLuzio:2020wdo,DiLuzio:2016sbl,DiLuzio:2017pfr,Gaillard:2018xgk,Hook:2019qoh,deGiorgi:2024str}, and the axion mass is then disentangled from its decay constant $f_a$.
 As long as $m_{a,0}\ll f_a$, the presence of the bare mass term $m_{a,0}$ can be considered as a soft breaking of the Peccei-Quinn symmetry.
 In the phenomenological exploration, $m_{a,0}$ can be taken as a free parameter in the region much below $f_a$.
-We will concentrate on the axion and ALP production from the $\eta\to\pi\pi a$ process by varying the ALP mass from zero to $m_\eta-2m_{\pi}$.